div1085/MechaCar_Statistical_Analysis/README.md

 To test Mechacar with competition, we can start by defining what factor will be most important for a car to stand out?
 As, fuel economy and price are two major purchase factors, we can collect data for similar segment car models across all major manufacturers for past 5 years:

 Price of model: Dependent Variable
-Engine Type: (Electric, Hybrid, Gasoline / Conventional): Dependent Variable MPG (Fuel Economy): Independent Variable
+Engine Type: (Electric, Hybrid, Conventional): Dependent Variable MPG (Fuel Economy): Independent Variable

 Hypothesis: Null and Alternative

 After determining which factors are key for the MechaCar's genre:

-Null Hypothesis (Ho): MechaCar is similarly priced as competition based on key peformance variable
+Null Hypothesis (Ho): MechaCar is similarly priced as competition based on key variables

-Alternative Hypothesis (Ha): MechaCar is NOT similarly priced as competition based on key peformance variable
+Alternative Hypothesis (Ha): MechaCar is NOT similarly priced as competition based on key variables

 Statistical Tests